rcarrata/rcarrata.github.io/_posts/2022-08-19-sign-images-acs-1.md

 [![](/images/sign-acs15.png "sign-acs15.png")]({{site.url}}/images/sign-acs15.png)

-as we can check the message in the pic says: "This Tag has been signed via cosign".
-So our pipeline generated the Container Image, signed with Cosign and pushed both, the Image and the Signature to the Quay registry.
+As we can see, the message in the picture says: "This Tag has been signed via cosign".
+So our pipeline generated the Container Image, signed it with Cosign, and pushed both the Image and the Signature to the Quay registry.

 * This Tekton Pipeline will deploy the signed image and also will be validated against StackRox/ACS Trusted Image Verification system policy: